 Why we love the Scottish Highlands

-Located in the northern reaches of Scotland, the Highlands are about beauty and adventure.
-With islands for exploring, thick pine forests to wander and peaks to climb, it’s packed with picture-perfect scenery and exhilarating experiences.
+With islands for exploring, thick pine forests to wander and peaks to climb, the Highlands are packed with picture-perfect scenery and exhilarating experiences.
 From the valleys of Loch Lomond and the Trossachs, to the heights of Ben Nevis or the soaring hills of the Cairngorms, expect everything from folk festivals to adrenaline-fuelled off-roading.

 Featured things to do